 Sheehan, O., Watts, J., Gray, R.D., & Atkinson, Q.D.
-(Submitted).
+(In Press).
 The coevolution of intensive agriculture and socio-political hierarchy.
 Proceedings of the National Academy of Sciences.

 Watts, J., Greenhill, S., Atkinson, Q., Currie, T., Bulbulia, J., & Gray, R. (2015).
 Broad supernatural punishment but not moralizing high gods precede the evolution of political complexity in Austronesia.
 Proceedings of the Royal Society of London: Biology, 282(1804), 20142.

 Watts, J., Sheehan, O., Greenhill, S.J., Gomes-Ng, S., Atkinson, Q.D., Bulbulia, J., & Gray, R.D.
 (2015).
 Pulotu: Database of Austronesian Supernatural Beliefs and Practices.
 PLoS ONE, 10(9), e0136783.